jgburton/sws-listings/README.md

+## Considerations for improvments for SWS-Listings with more time

+- Testing jest unit testing, cypress end to end
+- i18n transaltions
+- fine styling, more detail etc
+- performance optimisation and refactoring using lighthouse
+- Add filter for world

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.